narrator0/ntubagb-betsite/README.md

 Try is yourself and you will know how it works.

 > Notice that to display `"` you have to write `\"` this is to avoid mistakening the mormal `"` .
 So in JSON files, if you wanna display charaters like ", [, ], {, } etc. There is a need to add a `\` before it to prevent further mistake.

+> Another thing is that the link there _**must**_ be a youtube link, it won't work for any other link and can get an error if you put one.